 Part Name

-1 Protocol editor table
+1 Protocol Editor Table

-2 Applications tab
+2 Applications Tab

-To use a pre-trained model with no further input or training, continue to Create New Protocol with Deep Learning Analysis on page 11.
+To use a pre-trained model with no further input or training, continue to Creating a New Protocol with Deep Learning Analysis on page 11.

 To refine or create a new model, proceed to Refining a Pre-Trained Model on page 12.